RiscJ-blockits/riscj-computer-mod/README.md

 To write your own instruction set, please adhere to the following guidelines:

 - Each instruction should have a unique name.
-- The .json structure should include the sections name, instruction_length, registers, memory, alu_operations, fetch, address_change, program_start_label, data_storage_keywords, and instructions.
+- The .json structure should include the section name, instruction_length, registers, memory, alu_operations, fetch, address_change, program_start_label, data_storage_keywords, and instructions.
 - The instruction_length section should specify the length of the instruction in bits.
 - The registers section should include the subsections program_counter, alu, float, integer, and initial_values.
 - The memory section should include the subsections word_length, address_length, access_delay, byte_order, possible_opcode_lengths, and opcode_position.